2012–13 Phoenix Suns season: Free agency

 Veteran players Grant Hill and Steve Nash, as well as the newly signed Shannon Brown, Michael Redd, and Ronnie Price have all become unrestricted free agents as of the end of the 2011–12 NBA season.
 Center Robin Lopez has become a restricted free agent as of the end of the season as well.
 In a unique situation, former CBA player Aaron Brooks is still a restricted free agent, but due to his signing with the Guangdong Southern Tigers and the Suns not re-signing Brooks to a new contract during the 2011–12 NBA season, he'll be a restricted free agent with restricted benefits.
 For example, the Suns can match any offer that they see fit, but they cannot do any sign-and-trades whatsoever with him.
-However, Phoenix was unlikely to bring back Aaron Brooks to an restricted free agent offer, so they made him unrestricted after trying to get Eric Gordon.
+However, Phoenix was unlikely to bring back Aaron Brooks to a restricted free agent offer, so they made him unrestricted after trying to get Eric Gordon.
 In addition, the Suns may also use their amnesty clause to get rid of a player that they see is holding them back.
 However, they have to use it a week after the July moratorium (July 11); otherwise, the amnesty clause stays with the team until at least next season.

 On July 3, 2012, Eric Gordon agreed to a tentative deal with the Suns for 4 years and $58 million.
 However, despite Gordon saying that "Phoenix is where my heart is now", since Gordon's a restricted free agent, his offer was matched by the New Orleans Hornets a full three days after signing free agents officially took place.
 Phoenix has, however, gained both former back-up point guard Goran Dragić and forward Michael Beasley as of July 4, 2012.
-As for Steve Nash, he was officially traded to the rival Los Angeles Lakers in exchange for first and second round draft picks in the 2013 draft, as well as a first round pick in the 2015 draft and a second round pick in the 2014 draft on July 4 as well.
+As for Steve Nash, he was officially traded to the rival Los Angeles Lakers in exchange for first and second round draft picks in the 2013 draft, as well as a first-round pick in the 2015 draft and a second round pick in the 2014 draft on July 4 as well.
 Grant Hill also went to Los Angeles, but he went to play for the Los Angeles Clippers on July 18, 2012.
 Ronnie Price would sign with the Portland Trail Blazers on July 18 as well; however, unlike Grant Hill, Ronnie Price would be waived by Portland on February 21, 2013.
 Aaron Brooks would go to the Sacramento Kings on July 16, 2012, but he would play for them until March 1, 2013.
 Four days later, Brooks decided to officially sign with his former team, the Houston Rockets, which tended to reverse Phoenix and Houston's trade in 2011 that had Goran Dragić going to Houston and Brooks going to Phoenix.
 The last player that became a free agent, Michael Redd, ended up retiring in November 2013.